 One can agree with the correspondent when he questions this.
 The US Navy is a vast organization and has certainly not committed whole swathes of officers to the study of counterinsurgency operations.
 Especially when the Marine Corps and the Army lead the way for the armed forces in this regard.

 However, that’s where this fellow loses his critical potential: “Also, does national security rest ultimately only on the Navy, as this hydrocentric article tendentiously asserts?”

 Yes.
 Yes, it does.
 One recommends that those who write for Foreign Policy‘s defense section learn a little about sea power if they intend to criticize it.

 In the event of war between China and the United States, it is the Navy which would be the instrument of American force.
 The conflict would most likely take place in the Pacific, being the hinterland between the two states.
 The Pacific is an ocean.
-If the United States did not control that “great common” then it would lose the strategic advantage and China would be free to land forces where it wished, blockade the US, attack US interests around the world, interdict US trade and so on.
+If the United States did not control that “great common” then it would lose the strategic advantage and China would be free to land forces where it wished, blockade the United States, attack American interests around the world, interdict American trade and so on.
 The United States is a maritime power; if it failed to keep the maritime initiative, its weaknesses would be somewhat large.
 As Commander Kraska suggests:

-Only more slowly did people begin to realize that the maintenance of the world order had rested on US military power, and that the foundation of that power was US command of the global commons.
+Only more slowly did people begin to realize that the maintenance of the world order had rested on American military power, and that the foundation of that power was American command of the global commons.
 The Army could fail, as it did in Vietnam; the Air Force was ancillary to the Army.
-To secure the US position and the nation’s security — and indeed for world order — the Navy could never fail.
+To secure the American position and the nation’s security — and indeed for world order — the Navy could never fail.